willothy/nvim-cokeline/README.md

 ### Lua

-If you ported your neovim config to Lua and use [packer.nvim](https://github.com/wbthomason/packer.nvim) as your plugin manager you can install this plugin with:
+If you ported your Neovim config to Lua and use [packer.nvim](https://github.com/wbthomason/packer.nvim) as your plugin manager you can install this plugin with:
 ```lua